joomladaygreece/joomladaygreece/README.md

-# joomladay.gr
-The website for joomladay.gr
+The website for JoomlaDay Greece :)